ntc-namwong/BADS7105/Homework 01/README.md

 ### Demographic

 Demographics of surveyees are shown in picture below.
 It can be seen that BADS7105 female students are around half of all students.
 Most of all student are between 25-30 years old.
-Moreover, some of zodiacs shows imbalance distribution such as Aquarius, Taurus, Pisces, Libra, Leo and Gemini.
+Moreover, some of zodiacs shows imbalance distribution such as Aquarius, Pisces, Taurus, Gemini, Leo and Libra.

 ![Picture 1-1](https://github.com/ntc-namwong/BADS7105/blob/main/Homework%2001/Picture%201-1%20Demographic.jpg)